Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Linear Perturbation Theory of the FLRW Metric in the meVSL Model

+which remains a constant in the meVSL model, even though both $\tG$ and $\tc$ evolve over cosmic time.
+Since $\kappa$ is constant in the meVSL model, there is no need to include variations in $\kappa$ (\textit{i.e.}, $\delta \kappa = 0$) in the above perturbed equations \cite{Lee:2020zts}.
+In addition, $\delta G^{\mu}{}_{\nu}$ denotes the linearly perturbed Einstein tensor, which depends on both the background metric $\bar{g}_{\mu\nu}$ and the perturbation components $h_{\mu\nu}$ as

-In cosmological perturbation theory, the e-folding number, \( N \), provides a convenient and intuitive measure of the cosmic expansion of the universe.
+In cosmological perturbation theory, the e-folding number, \( N \), provides a convenient and intuitive measure of the universe’s expansion.
 Since the number of e-foldings directly correlates with the scale factor’s evolution, it is an essential parameter for comparing theoretical predictions with observational data.
 By rewriting the governing equations for the Fourier modes of perturbations in terms of \( N \), one can more easily track the evolution of these modes and their relation to the horizon scale, given by

-The horizon scale is typically the scale at which causal interactions can occur, meaning it's the distance that light can travel during the cosmic expansion of the universe over a certain period.
+The horizon scale is typically the scale at which causal interactions can occur, meaning it's the distance that light can travel during the expansion of the universe over a certain period.
 In this case, $c/H$ refers to the Hubble radius or the scale beyond which light or any signal cannot travel.
-When you multiply this by $k/a$, the result describes the scale of perturbations relative to the cosmic expansion.
+When you multiply this by $k/a$, the result describes the scale of perturbations relative to the expansion of the universe.
 Therefore, $c k/(a H)$ is a quantity describing the relationship of physical scale and Hubble horizon in cosmological perturbations.
 Thus, this formulation allows for a clearer understanding of how different perturbation variables evolve with respect to the horizon, facilitating a more systematic and insightful analysis of cosmological perturbations.